Ckins/Homework-for-Web2.0-course/README.md

 > 2. JavaScript and jQuery.
 > 3. Python & Tornado
 >
-> In addition, tests for each phases:
+> In addition, tests for each phase:
 >
 > + Imitate the main page of zhihu.
 > + Use Tornado to implement a simple blog.